Barcelona boss Setien not blaming 'humble' Fati for red card | Goal.com

 Barcelona still managed to grind out a narrow win courtesy of a goal from Luis Suarez and Setien was pleased by Fati's reaction to his sending off.

-"He was very humble afterwards," Setien added on Fati.
+"He was very humble afterwards," Setien said of Fati.
 "He came to talk to me.
 He felt very bad about what happened.

 "He wasn't provoked.
 He went in to win the ball.
 After I watched it, the challenge looked harder than it actually was.
 It's a moment that could have been avoided.
 When he goes to win the ball I saw he tried to fold his leg back so there wouldn't be any contact, but the decision was made.